Jeff Clark, Senior Analyst, GoldSilver

-Most “gold” jewelry sold today is 14 karat.
-Only 58% of it is gold.
+Most “gold” jewelry sold today is 14 karat, meaning only about 58 percent of it is gold.
 To get the most gold for your money, look for 22K or 24K.

 So which is best?

-22K jewelry is a little more durable than 24K, since it is mixed with harder metals like copper or silver.
-18K and 14K contain even more base metals and are thus more durable.
+22K jewelry is a little more durable than 24K since it is mixed with harder metals like copper or silver.
+18K and 14K contain even more base metals and are thus even more durable.
 But since they contain less gold, a discerning eye can pick up the difference.

-Some people prefer the luster of pure 24K gold, while others may want the greater durability and lower cost.
+Some people prefer the luster of pure 24K gold, while others may want the greater durability and lower cost of the lower karats.
 Either way, you’ll want to handle your gold jewelry with care.

-Necklaces for women: These range from 10 to 48 inches and everywhere in between.
+Necklaces for women: These can range anywhere from 10 to 48 inches.
 Most women’s necklaces are sold in even-inch lengths.

 Here are the most common necklace lengths for women and where they fall on the average female body:

-Be aware that the clasp or connector that holds the necklace together is typically not included in necklace size measurements.
-A standard clasp is ¾ of an inch long.
+Be aware the clasp or connector that holds the necklace together is typically not included in necklace size measurements.
+A standard clasp is ¾-inch long.
 Some may be longer, so take this into account when considering the length.

 Bracelets for women: The standard size for a women’s bracelet is 7-7½ inches.
 The bracelet will hang between the hand and wrist bone, which fashion experts say is the most attractive position.

-Measuring: For necklaces, use a soft flexible tape measure and wrap closely around your neck.
+For necklaces, use a soft flexible tape measure and wrap closely around your neck.
 The tape should be snug but not suffocating.
-If you want a collar or choker, add 2 inches to your neck measurement (which is considered one size for necklaces).
+If you want a collar or choker, add two inches to your neck measurement (which is considered one size for necklaces).

 For bracelets, measure at the broadest part of the wrist (just below the wrist bone), then add about a half inch.
 This is your approximate bracelet size.
 If you add more the bracelet will hang lower on the hand; if you add less it’ll be tighter.

-If you don’t have a flexible tape measure for a necklace, cut pieces of string in four sizes: 8", 10", 12", and 14".
-Then try each on and decide whether length is preferred.
+If you don’t have a flexible tape measure for a necklace, cut pieces of string in four sizes: 8", 10", 12" and 14".
+Then try each one on and decide which length is preferred.
 Keep in mind that multiple lengths can fit one person; different lengths provide a different fashion effect.

 Here are the most popular holidays and events for giving gold jewelry as a gift in America and around the world:

-The reason gold jewelry can be an ideal gift is because it can be handed down from generation to generation.
+The reason gold jewelry can be an ideal gift is that it can be handed down from generation to generation.

 Remember, gold lasts forever; it doesn't corrode, tarnish, melt, or rust.
 It has no time limit.
 It’ll still be beautiful when your great-grandchildren wear it.
 Consider that the gold jewelry worn by the women and men of Ancient Greece, Rome and Egypt are still beautiful pieces today!